lly03/-EvaluateNewsNLP/README.md

 API_KEY=**********
 ````

-Then you'll need to run
+Then you'll need to run the following command line on your terminal, so it has all the required packages.
+It should create a node_modules folder, so make sure you have that.

 ````
 npm install
 ````

-on your terminal, so it has all the required packages.
-It should create a node_modules folder, so make sure you have that.
 <img src="https://user-images.githubusercontent.com/86360050/135783126-11fe9ea2-4e98-4b9c-83bf-1729c9f7a5cd.png" alt="screenshot of the node_modules folder">

-Afterwards in the terminal run the command
+Afterwards in the terminal, run the command:

 ````
 npm run build-prod